From start to finish, the greatest summer of your life.

 All training rides must be completed using the bike, pedals and shoes you will use on the American Challenge (training exclusively on a stationary bike is not sufficient—the majority of your rides should be completed outside on your loaded touring bike).
 All training rides must be at an average speed of at least 12 miles per hour.
 You must be able to maintain (or exceed) 12 miles an hour fully loaded on terrain that includes hills.
 Groups typically average between 12 to 14 miles per hour while riding.
 You will start riding at first light, taking short breaks during the day, and complete the day's ride in the late afternoon or early evening.
 A 12-mile-per-hour pace makes it possible for the group to get each day's miles done and have time for snacks, lunch, delays, breakdowns and essential rest and recovery.

 Please refer to the Pre-Trip Training Calendar where you will record your training in the months leading up to trip start.

 Preparing for an Overland Experience

-Overland programs are wholesome, structured experiences with high expectations of each student’s behavior.
-Overland expects all students to contribute to an enthusiastic, positive group.
-We expect you to be helpful and supportive of your trip mates and leaders.
+Overland trips are wholesome, structured experiences with high expectations of each student’s behavior.
+You are expected to be enthusiastic, positive, helpful and supportive of your trip mates and your leaders.
 We ask that you leave your cell phone and electronics at home (cameras are always welcome), so you can fully engage with your group and your trip.
 Arriving ready for a challenge—and being prepared to contribute enthusiastically to your group—will go a long way toward creating a successful trip—for you, for your trip mates and for your leaders.
 Please contact us if you’d like to discuss preparing for the American Challenge.